• Skip to primary navigation

 Information stolen by cyber crooks from Facebook in a 2019 data breach, including mobile phone numbers, is now being offered for free on a hacking forum, increasing the chances that a variety of crooks will be using that information to try and scam Facebook users.

-Last week, security researchers spotted a large haul of data about Facebook users being offered for free on a hacking forum.
+Last week, security researchers found a large haul of data containing personal information on Facebook users being offered for free on a hacking forum.
 The information included private mobile phone numbers that had been paired with the respective public information scraped from Facebook accounts including name, email address, date of birth and gender.

 Investigations by security researchers and Facebook thus far indicate this information was stolen back in 2019 in a reported vulnerability that Facebook now claims to have fixed a few months after the vulnerability was discovered.